 - Inhale and press into your elbows and shoulders, lifting the chest.

-- Depending on the intensity of your back bend, either the back or the top of the head is on the floor.
+- Depending on the intensity of your backbend, bring either the back or the top of the head to the floor.
 However there should be very little weight on it.

-- If this feels stable extend one leg out along the floor at a time.
+- If this feels stable extend your legs out one at a time.
 Extend through the heels, with a slight inner rotation of the upper legs.